China builders weaken debt safeguards as buyers chase yield

 Fixed charge coverage ratios, which measures a firm's ability to pay recurring expenses including interest, have fallen in recent years.
 This means it's easier for issuers to borrow more.

-Among Chinese developer bonds rated by Moody's, China SCE Group Holdings Ltd's US$350 million 7.375 per cent senior notes due 2024 had the weakest covenant quality score.
-China SCE said its dollar notes are issued under terms that are widely accepted by institutional investors.
+Among Chinese developer bonds rated by Moody's, China SCE Group Holdings Ltd.'s US$350 million 7.375 per cent senior notes due 2024 had the weakest covenant quality score.
+China SCE said by e-mail its dollar notes are issued under terms that are widely accepted by institutional investors.

 Covenants in bond agreements are aimed at shielding bondholders against failures, but those terms are getting more borrower-friendly amid the blazing rally spurred by dovish central banks since start of the year.
 Chinese builders have sold a record US$59.6 billion of dollar bonds so far this year.